TheMetMan/backdrop_upgrade_made_easy/README.md

 ## Important:

-After each step above, the output can be copied and pasted from the Terminal into a simple text editor, and all the '\r\n' characters replaced by '\n' to see the correct formatting, then looked through quickly to see if there were any errors.
+After each step above, the output is logged and can be looked through quickly to see if there were any errors.